trista-csee/FPGA_AlteraCycloneV/Lab3/README.md

 * Pin assignments for DE1-SoC board
 * Compile the circuit
 * Download the compiled .sof into DE1-SoC board
-* Test the circuit by selecting the hour or minute
+* Test the circuit by performing some number of multiplications then producing a summation of the results

 <!-- Inputs and Outputs -->